Paul-HenryP/simulate-investment-strategies/README.md

 3. **Open the project in IntelliJ IDEA (or your preferred Java IDE).**

 4. **Ensure that the required dependencies are installed:** The project uses Maven for dependency management.
 IntelliJ IDEA should automatically download the dependencies specified in the `pom.xml` file.
 If not, you may need to manually trigger a Maven reimport.
+You can find the pom.xml configuration I used in the end of this file.

 5. **Prepare the historical stock market data:** You need to provide historical stock market data in CSV format.
 Replace the placeholder CSV file `VOO.csv` in the project directory with your own CSV file.
 Ensure that the CSV file contains the following columns: Date, Open, High, Low, Close, Adj Close, Volume.